MicrosoftDocs/powerapps-docs/powerapps-docs/user/Access-team.md

 ---
 # Share records using Access Team

 Access Team grant access to records via sharing records.
-Access Team members have privileges defined by their individual security roles and by roles from the teams in which they are members.
+Access Team members have privileges defined by their individual security roles and by roles from the teams they are members of.

 > [!NOTE]
 > Before you can share records using Access Team, your admin will need to set-up an Access Team template.
 For more information, see [About team templates](https://docs.microsoft.com/en-us/previous-versions/dynamicscrm-2016/admins-customizers-dynamics-365/mt812239(v%3dcrm.8)).